frank-64/ToBeFrank/_posts/2024-06-26-AGI-ChatGPT.md

 - Compute and energy
  -->

-As mentioned, AGI is a hot topic rife with hype and speculation from those seeking to profit and academics diligently exploring its possibilities and implications.
+As mentioned, AGI is a hot topic rife with hype and speculation.
 Elon Musk claims that we will see AGI next year and some form of Artificial Super Intelligence (ASI) by 2029.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">AI will probably be smarter than any single human next year.
 By 2029, AI is probably smarter than all humans combined. <a href="https://t.co/RO3g2OCk9x">https://t.co/RO3g2OCk9x</a></p>&mdash; Elon Musk (@elonmusk) <a href="https://twitter.com/elonmusk/status/1767738797276451090?ref_src=twsrc%5Etfw">March 13, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I think these are wildly optimistic claims given the current state of artificial intelligence research and development;
-despite significant progress, many technical and ethical hurdles remain, and the substitution of Software Developers by AI will only become feasible come AGI, which I think we're much further from than some predict.
+despite significant progress, many technical and ethical hurdles remain, and the substitution of Software Developers by AI will only become feasible come AGI, which I think we're very far away from.

 Even if AGI was possible in theory there is still the practical reality that an AGI could be too expensive to train and deploy.
 The current latest models have over 100 billion parameters and take months to train on the latest GPUs.
-An AGI would have much higher compute requirements to that of the latest narrow AIs which could require huge advancements in hardware and model efficiency before becoming feasible for wide-spread use.
+An AGI would have significantly higher compute requirements to that of the latest narrow AIs which would require huge advancements in hardware and model efficiency before becoming feasible for wide-spread use.

 ## The Hype